toranb/osx-workstation/README.md

 * Tmux for saving project state and switching between projects
 * Custom dotfiles (ZSH specific)
 * Vim 7.4 and jedi installed globally for improved python auto complete
-* Exuberant Ctags for indexing files for vim tab completion (todo)
+* Exuberant Ctags for indexing files for vim tab completion

 It usually takes around 60 minutes to install (depending on your hardware)